fahertym/icn-covm/docs/CCL_grammar.md

-deletep <key>             # Delete a key from persistent storage keyexistsp <key>          # Check if a key exists in persistent storage (pushes 1.0 if exists, 0.0 if not) listkeys <prefix>         # List keys that match the given prefix (returns array size on stack) storepTyped <key> <type>  # Store a value to persistent storage with type checking (number, integer, boolean, string, null) loadpTyped <key> <type>   # Load a value from persistent storage with type checking begintx                   # Begin a storage transaction committx                  # Commit the current storage transaction rollbacktx                # Rollback the current storage transaction
+deletep <key>             # Delete a key from persistent storage keyexistsp <key>          # Check if a key exists in persistent storage (pushes 1.0 if exists, 0.0 if not) listkeys <prefix>         # List keys that match the given prefix (returns array size on stack) storepTyped <key> <type>  # Store a value to persistent storage as JSON with type checking (number, boolean, string, null, object, array) loadpTyped <key> <type>   # Load a value from persistent storage as JSON with type checking begintx                   # Begin a storage transaction committx                  # Commit the current storage transaction rollbacktx                # Rollback the current storage transaction